-BTS Intimidates Other Kpop Idol Groups??
-Industry Insider Claims Groups Fear Bangtang Boys Comeback As New “Wings Album” And Tour Approach [RUMORS]
+BTS Intimidates Other Kpop Idol Groups?
+Industry Insider Claims Groups Fear Bangtang Boys Comeback As New ‘Wings’ Album And Tour Approach [Rumors]

 Thank u for being our happiness#WeLoveYouJhope @BTS_twt pic.twitter.com/tQNKgtreEE

-— momo met bts ???? (@adorkableBTS) January 15, 2017
+— momo met bts???? (@adorkableBTS) January 15, 2017

 Other top boy band brands on the list include: BIGBANG, BTOB, Shinhwa, INFINITE, VIXX, B2ST, SHINee, Sechskies, B1A4, Block B, WINNER, Monsta X, Super Junior, B.A.P, TVXQ, JYJ, 2PM, ZE:A, TEEN TOP, 2AM, and FTISLAND.